disneystreaming/alloy/docs/serialisation/protobuf.md

 Timestamp shapes can be annotated with the `@alloy.proto#protoTimestampFormat` trait in order to signal what type of encoding should be used for timestamps in proto serialisation/deserialisation.

 Possible values are `PROTOBUF` and `EPOCH_MILLIS`. `PROTOBUF` is the default that is used in the absence of this trait.
-When `EPOCH_MILLIS` is specified then the timestamp will be represented as an `int64` in the corresponding proto definition.
+When `EPOCH_MILLIS` is specified then the timestamp will be represented as a wrapped `int64` in the corresponding proto definition.

 #### UUIDs